Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Nonparametric estimation and inference

 Importantly, the conclusions drawn in \citet{Carrillo2009} regarding QRE are entirely based on the logit functional form.
 To the extent these QRE models do not fully explain the data, a natural question then is whether QRE with a more general error structure can, in which case one need not posit additional behavioral parameters.

 To answer this question, we will test whether \emph{any} QRE is able to rationalize the data.
-We start by highlighting that \hyref{thm:RQRE_char}[Theorems] and \ref{thm:SQRE_char} suggest a general methodology to nonparametrically test for the adequacy of QRE and SQRE to rationalize data.
-Specifically, by observing types and actions, one could in principle nonparametrically estimate $\sigma$ and test whether (i) $\sigma$ is decreasing and (ii) whether there exists a type $\tilde t$ such that $\sigma(\tilde t)=1/2$ and $\Delta \bar u_{\tilde t}(\sigma)=0$; continuity of $\sigma$, \emph{strict} monotonicity, and interiority are not falsifiable.
-In specific applications, including the compromise game, we can relate the indifference condition $\Delta \bar u_{\tilde t}(\sigma)=0$ to specific parameters and moment conditions based on $\sigma$, which further simplifies the analysis.

-\hyref{prop:RQRE_C}[Proposition] states three empirically testable conditions: (i) $\sigma$ ought to be decreasing, (ii) the type uniformly randomizing is greater than 0 and lower than the compromise payoff $M$, and (iii) that $\beta =0$, where $\beta := \mathbb E[\sigma(s)\mid s \in [\tilde s, 1]](1-\tilde s)-\mathbb E[\sigma(s)\mid s \in [0,\tilde s]]\tilde s \frac{1-M}{M}$. \hyref{fig:kern-est}[Figure] exhibits the estimated mapping from types to choice probabilities based on nonparametric kernel density estimation with a uniform kernel.\footnote{ The bandwidth chosen was $h=n^{-1/5} \hat \rho$, where $n$ refers to the number of observations and $\hat \rho$ the estimated standard deviation in choices, based on Silverman's rule-of-thumb. } Although we are underpowered for an adequate test of monotonicity, both panels \ref{fig:kern-est-50} and \ref{fig:kern-est-40} depict decreasing estimated mappings.
-Furthermore, in both cases the indifferent type $\tilde s$ is lower than the compromise $M$ as required by \hyref{prop:RQRE_C}[Proposition].

-Finally, we test (iii) by nonparametrically estimating $\beta$ and deriving confidence intervals based on bootstrapping.
-The resulting confidence intervals are shown in \hyref{table:table-compromise-stat-ci}[Table], which decidedly reject QRE --- and therefore SQRE as well.
-In particular, the negative value of the statistic indicates the type who is independently randomizing would be better off by fighting.
+We follow the general methodology delineated above to nonparametrically test for the adequacy of QRE to rationalize data.

+Specifically, by observing types and actions, we nonparametrically estimate $\sigma$ via kernel regression, using a Gaussian kernel with a bandwidth $h_n=n^{-3/10}\hat s(Y)$, where $\hat s(Y)$ is an unbiased estimate of the standard deviation of $Y$.\footnote{ The chosen bandwidth is based on Silverman's rule-of-thumb, but undersmoothed so as to guarantee consistency. } \hyref{figure:kernel}[Figure] shows the estimated function for each of the two values of $B$, a clearly monotone function, where the type uniformly randomizing is in the admissible set for QRE, $\sigma^{-1}(1/2)\in (0,B)$.
+However, as shown, the empirically indifferent type $\tilde x$ does not coincide with the the type estimated to be uniformly randomizing, $\sigma^{-1}(1/2)$.
+In particular, we find that $\tilde x$ is significantly lower than $\sigma^{-1}(1/2)$, which already suggests that the data cannot be rationalized by any QRE, in line with our characterization results.
 In other words, there seems to be a bias toward fleeing, which suggests subjects may be underestimating the frequencies with which lower types flee and/or higher types fight.

+Then, we test whether $\sigma$ is increasing; as mentioned above, continuity of $\sigma$, \emph{strict} monotonicity, and interiority are not falsifiable.
+We test monotonicity using the procedure developed by \citet[Section 3]{DelgadoEscanciano2012}; we do not find any significant violations of monotonicity, even for high significance levels (e.g. $\alpha =0.80$).